Biodiversity Heritage Site

 Importance of the area |

-Uniqueness: site is situated on the Maikal mountain range which links the Vindhyachal and Satpura mountain ranges, at about 1067 meters above mean sea level.
+Site is situated on the Maikal mountain range which links the Vindhyachal and Satpura mountain ranges, at about 1067 meters above mean sea level.
 Site has unique terrain of 1700 ft. deep valley and ecosystem of estimated age of 6 Million year and species of rare flora & fauna including rare Bryophytes and Pteridophytes.
 Site is spread over 8367 .49hectare area.
 Amarkantak ecological system is the origin of three major rivers which contributes to water security of India, which need to be conserved. |

 Government Notification |